Discover Boipeba Island: A tropical paradise of natural beauty and vibrant culture

 5. Cueira Beach

-Separated from Tassimirim by a coral block, Cueira is known for its gentle waves, making it a favourable spot for swimming and, occasionally, surfing.
+Separated from Tassimirim by a coral block, Cueira is known for its gentle waves, making it a good spot for swimming and occasionally surfing.

 The beach is long, with coconut trees providing natural shade.
 A must is Barraca do Guido, famous for its grilled lobster prepared with fresh ingredients.